 Demon Slayer: Kimetsu no Yaiba, is a Japanese manga.
 The story revolves around Tanjiro Kamado, a young man recruited to become a Demon Slayer.
-Tanjiro has a peculiar appearance, from his red hair, scar, or earrings that accompany him throughout the story.
-But why do these earrings seem to be so crucial in the development of the plot?
+Tanjiro has a peculiar appearance, from his red hair, scar, and earrings that accompany him throughout the story.
+But why do these earrings seem so crucial in the development of the plot?

 Tanjiro Kamado’s earrings are a family heirloom, but they also have a deeper meaning for Muzan Kibutsuji, the plot’s antagonist.
 They are a constant reminder of their former owner, Yoriichi Tsugikuni, one of the pioneers in slaying demons.

 If you want to know more about the history of Tanjiro Kamado’s earrings, their meaning, and the controversy behind them, keep reading.

 What Is The Meaning Of Tanjiro Kamado’s Earrings?